 Yes.
-Each apartment and the common services will have an electricity meter and an electricity account with Source.
+Each apartment or lot and the common services will have an electricity meter and an electricity account with Source.
 The account holder will be billed for the electricity consumed through that meter in accordance with our standard retail contract.

 Sources standard billing cycle is once a month.
 This is to help you avoid surprises (“bill shock”) over summer or winter months when electricity usage peaks with heating or air conditioning usage.

 Please click here Source Energy Co Bill explained Solar PV

 When you receive a bill from Source check the tariff used.
 If it is A2 then you will have your own Solar PV system connected to your account.

 If you haven’t received a bill then feel free to contact us with your address and we can let you know the status of your account according to our data base.